-Please note that Well number 5 has been tested to exceed the 1.0 ppb MCL.
-The District has removed Well number 5 from service and it will not be used until such time a treatment system is constructed to remove the chemical.
+Please note that Well No. 5 has been tested to exceed the 1.0 ppb MCL.
+The District has removed Well No. 5 from service and it will not be used until such time a treatment system is constructed to remove the chemical.

 What is New York State doing about 1,4-Dioxane in public drinking water?

-What is being done to meet the MCL?
+What is being done to remove these contaminants?

-The Franklin Square Water District has prepared and begun to implement an aggressive action plan which includes the construction of Advanced Oxidation Process (AOP) facilities for the removal of 1,4-Dioxane.
-It should be noted that only one of our wells (Well 5) was tested to exceed the MCL of 1.0.
-Well number 5 is currently out of service.
-We expect the system to be completed and placed into service by the spring of 2022.
+The Franklin Square Water District is continuing to implement an aggressive action plan which includes the construction of advanced oxidation process (AOP) facilities for the removal of 1,4-Dioxane.
+It should be noted that only one of our wells (Well No. 5) was tested to exceed the MCL of 1.0 ppb.
+Well No. 5 is currently out of service.
+We expect the system to be completed and placed into service by the end of the year.
+The Water District will continue to maximize use of unaffected wells.
 Additional information will be shared as further testing and progress occurs.
 This process is similar for any chemical detected in public drinking water that requires mitigation.
 The compliance timetable will ensure that your drinking water will meet the MCL as rapidly as possible.
-The deferral is effective until May 25, 2022.
+The deferral is effective until December 25, 2022.

 Where can I get more information?